Skip to content

 Far away from the tourists that flock to Berlin is a neighborhood called Kaulsdorf.
 There, you will find the lonely hippo, Knautschke, after a famous hippo born in the Berlin Zoo in 1943.

 Knautschke has the entire Freibad Wernersee to himself, but I didn’t see him enjoying much of it when I was there.
-Maybe it was cold; perhaps it was the fact that the pool was frozen.
-Maybe he was just waiting for a time when he would have company, but this will probably never happen.
+Maybe it was cold, or perhaps the pool was frozen.
+Maybe he was just waiting for a time when he would have company, but this would probably never happen.

 Freibad Wernersee was closed in 2002 after some concerns about the water quality there.
-This is a problem because this is a natural pool with water from the ground.
-This was why this became the first outdoor public pool in Berlin back in 1905.
+This is a problem because it is a natural pool with water from the ground.
+This is why it became the first outdoor public pool in Berlin in 1905.

 A Visit to Güterbahnhof Pankow-Heinersdorf